Substate/Substate/README.md

 }
 ```

-The child states are automatically detected and updated using their own `update` methods.
+Sub-states states are automatically detected and updated using their own `update` methods.

 ```swift
 struct SubCounter: State {